iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 Negations often make puzzling instructions, muddy explanations, weak non-statements.

 Most problematic sentences involve the word "not" and other forms of negation tend to sound fine.
-Check a thesaurus for antonyms any time you write "does not catch", "not important", or "not safe" or the like.
+Check a thesaurus for antonyms any time you write "does not catch", "not important", "not safe", or the like.

 Bad: